 Broadly, my research interests concern biomedicine, disability studies, and Maritimity.
 As much as possible, I corral these interests using poetry as a substrate.

 If you are interested in seeing a list of scholarly publications, please click here.
-At present I am completing my obligations to SSHRC on a fellowship basis with McMaster as the host institution, investigating the co-creation of Canadian literature and socialized medicine.
+At present I am completing a postdoctoral fellowship with the University of Ottawa’s Department of English, investigating the co-creation of Canadian literature and socialized medicine.
 I also happily teach undergraduate medical students and residents based out of the Waterloo campus, believing that biomedical and scholarly humanities forms of knowledge generation are not incompatible.
-If you are a medical student interested in taking an elective with me, click here.